The 1st International Online Conference on Aerospace

 Publication Opportunities

-Participants in this conference are cordially invited to contribute a full manuscript to the conference's Special Issue (to be updated), published in Aerospace (ISSN 2226-4310, Impact Factor 2.2), with a 20% discount on the publication fee.
+Participants in this conference are cordially invited to contribute a full manuscript to the conference's Special Issue, published in Aerospace (ISSN 2226-4310, Impact Factor 2.2), with a 20% discount on the publication fee.
 Please note, if you have IOAP/association discounts, conference discounts will be combined with IOAP/association discounts.
 Conference discounts cannot be combined with reviewer vouchers.
 All submitted papers will undergo MDPI’s standard peer-review procedure.
 The abstracts should be cited and noted on the first page of the paper.

-All accepted abstracts will be published in the conference report of the 1st International Online Conference on Aerospace in the Engineering proceedings (ISSN: 2673-4591); if you wish to publish an extended proceeding paper (4-8 pages), please submit it to the same journal after the conference.
-There will be no additional fees.
+All accepted abstracts will be published in the conference report of the 1st International Online Conference on Aerospace in the Engineering proceedings (ISSN: 2673-4591); authors of accepted abstracts are highly encouraged to submit an extended proceeding paper (ideally 4-8 pages in length) for free, please submit it to the same journal after the conference.

 Manuscripts for the proceedings issue must be formatted as follows: